 Mono Treatment

-For people with mono, treatment typically involves providing relief of symptoms as the body fights the virus.
-Bed rest is often the most important mono treatment; it's also good to drink plenty of fluids.
-Otherwise, treatment of mono may involve taking acetaminophen or ibuprofen (for fever and body aches) and in some cases, antibiotics (for infected throat or tonsils) or steroids.
+Typically, treating mono involves providing relief of symptoms as the body fights the virus.
+Bed rest is often the most important treatment; it's also good to drink plenty of fluids.
+Otherwise, treatment may involve taking acetaminophen or ibuprofen (for fever and body aches) and in some cases, antibiotics (for infected throat or tonsils) or steroids.

 Cold drinks and frozen desserts are both ways to relieve sore throat symptoms.
 Doctors also recommend gargling with salt water (about half a teaspoon of salt to 8 ounces of warm water), and sucking on throat lozenges, available over-the-counter in pharmacies and other stores.